mrpsonglao/COVID-19-PDF-extractor/README.md

 ### Outputs:
 CSV files in `output_csv` folder.

-> Note: There are already 2 sample outputs currently in the `output_csv` folder, which are the extracted versions of:
+> Note: There are already 2 sample outputs currently in the `output_csv` folder, in particular:
 > - `UPDATED_SARO.csv`: Extracted SARO data extracted as of 4 April 2020 (5,113 unique transaction rows)
 > - `UPDATED_NCA.csv`: Extracted NCA data extracted as of 4 April 2020 (12,305 unique transaction rows)

 ## Scope & Limitations
 - The script has data extraction and cleaning protocols specific to SARO and NCA PDF data structures.
-It cannot extract data for other kinds of PDF files which have a different structuer.
+It cannot extract data for other kinds of PDF files which have a different structure.
+- The input PDF data is assumed to either have the partial text `"SARO"` or `"NCA"` in their filenames, since a partial string match is used to identify the data cleaning process to apply to the PDF.
 - Assumed unique transaction identifiers:
     - For SARO data: `SARO NUMBER`
     - For NCA data: a combination of `NCA NUMBER`, `NCA TYPE`, and implicit "row index"